thebigpotatoe/node-red-contrib-face-recognition/README.md

 `npm install @tensorflow/tfjs-node`

 > There are known issues with the working combinations version of Node.js, @tensorflow/tfjs-node and face-api.js.
-At the time of writting this, on a windows environment these were found to be;
+At the time of writing this, on a windows environment these were found to be;
 > - Node.js: 10.16.3
 > - @tensorflow/tfjs-node: 1.2.11
 > - face-api.js: 0.21.0